jianing-sun/Reinforcement-Learning-Notebook/Notes/Math Notes/Hinge Loss.md

 ## Hinge Loss

 - In machine learning, the **hinge loss** is a loss function used for training classifiers.
 The hinge loss is used for "maximum-margin" classification, most notably for support vector machines (SVMs).
-For an intended output *t* = ±1and a classifier score y, the hinge loss of the prediction y is defined as:
+For an intended output *t* = ±1 and a classifier score y, the hinge loss of the prediction y is defined as:

   <img src="https://ws1.sinaimg.cn/large/006tNc79gy1fppzzop3snj30a601ydft.jpg" width="300px"/>